Two words that we hear often today, in politics and business, are Leadership and Sustainability.

 Ultimately, leadership is about producing the desired results.
 Building and instilling trust enables a leader to show they can be trusted to keep promises and confidences.
 It also shows that they are honest and ethical.

-Leaders provide direction by establishing clear expectations and developing a managable workload to accomplish those expectations, while keeping focused on the overall vision.
+Leaders provide direction by establishing clear expectations and developing a manageable workload to accomplish those expectations, while keeping focused on the overall vision.

 Lastly under the Leadership core competency a leader must be able to delegate responsibility.
 Leaders delegate the appropriate jobs to appropriate people.
 Leaders empower others to work and solve problems on their own.